Toucaan/toucaan.docs/docs/environment.md

 # Environment Variables

-Sprinkling css into an app is a lot like configuring the **environment variables for your app to render correctly on the client-side**.
-While this may sound like a powerful thing to do, setting up the environment on the client-side is just one of the responsibilities that a frontend developer (or designer) must bear.
+Sprinkling css into an application is a lot like configuring the **Environment Variables of your app to render correctly on the client side**.
+While this may sound powerful, setting up the environment on the client side is just one of the responsibilities that a front-end developer (or designer) must endure.

-Toucaan makes it easy to configure and deliver a fully-realized browser environment from one place.
+Toucaan makes it easy to configure and deliver a **fully realized** browser environment from one place.

 ### Vendor Normalization

-The first _soft_ layer of setting up environment variables for your application is _handling the vendor inconsistencies_ up and close.
+The first _soft_ layer of setting up environment variables for your application is handling vendor inconsistencies up and close.
 Toucaan does this ground-up.

 Traditionally, applications have required injecting a fairly heavy reset, reboot, or normalize css file before any other application style could be included.
 Toucaan **does not use this** strategy.